 Working Principle of Miniature Angular Contact Bearings

-Miniature angular contact bearings work on the principle of rolling contact between the balls and raceway.
-The contact angle and arrangement of the balls enable the bearing to handle both axial and radial loads.
+Miniature angular contact bearings operate on the principle of rolling contact between the balls and the raceway, providing efficient load handling capabilities essential for high-precision and high-speed applications.

 Contact Angle and Axial Load

-The contact angle is the angle between the line connecting the centers of the balls and the line perpendicular to the raceway.
-The contact angle determines the axial load capacity of the bearing.
-The higher the contact angle, the higher the axial load capacity of the bearing.
+The contact angle is a critical parameter in miniature angular contact bearings.
+It is defined as the angle between the line connecting the centers of the balls and the line perpendicular to the raceway.
+This angle directly affects the axial load capacity of the bearing.
+A higher contact angle results in a higher axial load capacity, making these bearings particularly suitable for applications requiring the support of significant axial forces.

 Applications of Miniature Angular Contact Bearings